MTV eyes TV series based on 'Scream' film franchise

 MTV said it has ordered a one-hour pilot episode and that producer Dimension Films is in negotiations with the franchise's director, Wes Craven, to direct the pilot.

-The series is expected to air in summer 2014, said MTV, a unit of Viacom (VIAB.O).
+The series is expected to air in summer 2014, said MTV, a unit of Viacom.

 The film series, about a masked serial killer who stalks his victims, began in 1996, and it had follow-up instalments in 1997, 2000 and 2011.